 Last season’s Mares’ Hurdle winner Marie’s Rock looks set to be stepped up in trip after trainer Nicky Henderson indicated the Paddy Power Stayers’ Hurdle could make sense after a gallop at Kempton.

 Joseph O’Brien’s Home By The Lee is also prominent in our early market after impressive victories in the Lismullen Hurdle and Christmas Hurdle.

 Gold Tweet caused the biggest shock on Festival Trials Day when landing the Cleeve Hurdle.
-Although he still needs to be supplement, the French raider is towards the head of the market.
+Although he still needs to be supplement, the French raider is towards the top of the market.

-Flooring Porter has won the last two editions of the Paddy Power Stayers’ Hurdle but is only 50/50 to appear at the Cheltenham Festival after a training setback.
+Flooring Porter has won the last two editions of the Paddy Power Stayers’ Hurdle but suffered a training setback ahead of the Cheltenham Festival.

 Klassical Dream could only finish fifth in last season’s renewal and kicked off the current campaign placing second in the Hatton’s Grace ahead of Honeysuckle.

 Ashdale Bob is winless since April 2021 but has run with credit on three appearances this season including a second place in the Christmas Hurdle.

 Galopin Des Champs cemented his place at the head of Paddy Power’s Gold Cup betting with a smooth victory in the re-arranged John Durkan Memorial Chase at Punchestown.
 He made it two from two for the campaign by landing the Irish Gold Cup.

 Paul Nicholls has trained Bravemansgame for the Gold Cup after delivering in the King George VI Chase at Kempton on Boxing Day.
 The Ditcheat handler has not won the Blue Riband since Kauto Star in 2009.